gokarbido/Merchant-Social-Intelligence-Agents/AI_usage.md

 - **Scenario Coverage:** Tests ensure that the system is relevant, responsible, and robust.

 ## Development Process
-- **AI-Assisted Coding:** LLMs (like ChatGPT) were used to design, refactor, and document the codebase, ensuring best practices and rapid iteration.
+- **AI-Assisted Coding:** LLMs (like ChatGPT, Claude) and coding assistant tools (like Cursor) were used to design, refactor, and document the codebase, ensuring best practices and rapid iteration.
 - **Prompt Engineering:** Iterative prompt design was used to optimize agent behavior and output quality.

 ## Summary